Skip to main content

 Oh Yoon — a short life, a long influence

-Oh Yoon was born in Seoul in 1946 and died at age forty in 1986.
+Oh Yoon was born in Busan in 1946 and died at age forty in 1986.
 In his short active period (1969–1986), he laid the visual foundation of the Korean minjung art movement.
 His work peaked in painting and sculpture, but above all in woodblock printmaking.

 His woodblocks carve Korean sentiment, the faces of common people, and the rhythms of nature.
 Pieces like Knife Song, Gong, and Pansori Singer hold the worlds of Korean folk music and labor; pieces like Elder Brother, Grandmother, and Clown engrave the weight of an era into a single human face.
 His lines are firm, his colors restrained, and his composition echoes the rhythm of Korean minhwa (folk painting).

-Oh Yoon was a core member of the 1980 Reality and Utterance collective, a pioneer of the minjung art movement.
+Oh Yoon was a core member of the 1979 Reality and Utterance collective, a pioneer of the minjung art movement.
 His work was political and poetic at once, regional and universal.
 After his early death, his visual language passed directly to the next generation — Park Jae-dong, Lee Cheol-soo, Min Jeong-gi, Lee Yun-yop.

 What is an estate print?